5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 Update OpenCore to 0.9.2 or newer (mandatory).
 Because prior to 0.9.2, the `AppleCpuPmCfgLock` Quirk is [skipped when macOS Ventura is running](https://github.com/acidanthera/OpenCorePkg/commit/77d02b36fa70c65c40ca2c3c2d81001cc216dc7c) so the kexts required for re-enabling SMC CPU Power Management can't be patched and the system won't boot unless you have a (modded) BIOS where CFG Lock can be disabled.
 Update your kexts to the latest versions as well to avoid compatibility issues.

 ### Config Edits
+Listed below, you find the required modifications to prepare your config.plis and EFI folder for installing macOS Monterey or newer on Ivy Bridge systems.
+If this is over your head, there's an [accompanying plist](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/plist/Ivy_Bridge_OCLP_Wintel_Patches.plist) that contains the necessary settings that you can use for cross-referencing.

 Section | Action | Description
 ----------------|-------- | ---------